Quickstart

 Next, let’s grab a legal document to classify.
 For this example, we’ll use Github’s terms of service.

-We’re going to classify the terms of service using our flagship Kanon Universal Classifier, the world’s most accurate universal legal AI classifier.
+We’re going to classify the terms of service using the Kanon Universal Classifier, the world’s most accurate universal legal AI classifier.

 What is a universal classifier?
 A universal classifier (also known as a zero-shot classifier) is a system that classifies whether a statement expressed about a document (e.g., “This is a confidentiality clause.”) is supported by that document.
 Unlike traditional classifiers, universal classifiers don’t require training data to classify a document.

-Right now, we’re interested in pulling out confidentiality clauses from the terms of service.
+Right now, we’re interested in identifying confidentiality clauses in the terms of service.

 To do that, we’ll use the query This is a confidentiality clause.